 - Earth Science: 145 Smooth Start Shave Cream

 - Herban Cowboy: Dusk Premium Shave Cream

 Trader Joe’s sells a “Honey/Mango Moisturizing Cream Shave” that—oddly enough—does not contain honey.
-And vegan hair conditioner or soap works fine in a pinch.
+And vegan hair conditioner works fine in a pinch.

 P&G has invested in non-animal test method development for decades…Together, we have achieved a lot.
 We stopped animal testing our cosmetics products many years ago.
 In fact, P&G no longer animal tests any consumer product unless required by law and we are committed to make animal testing obsolete.